aaronm70/batMods/readme.md

 Aaron M.
 28 June, 2020

+This is an overview of an R package I am currently developing as part of a research paper looking into virus dynamics in bat populations of Australia.

+The link to the github repo is: <https://github.com/aaronm70/batMods>, which contains all code and associated data.

+# Overview

 batMods fits a number of discrete time stochastic models of varying structures with and without seasonal forces, to observed bat virus data (currently from boonah australia (Field et al. 2015)), using particle